 - Payment to cover the $33 license fee.
 CA DMV Offices accept cash, checks, money orders and ATM/debit cards.

-- Regular ID that’s valid for six years.
+- Regular ID that’s valid for 6 years.

-- Residents 62 and older can obtain a senior card that’s valid for 10 years.
+- Residents 62 years old and older can obtain a senior card that’s valid for 10 years.

 You can apply for a California ID card so you can board a plane, enjoy the nightlife and treat yourself to senior citizen discounts.
 California offers two types of ID cards:

 California car insurance requirements are similar to most other states but it’s important to know them before you register your vehicle.
 In order to drive in California your vehicle must meet minimum required coverage.
 Bring an extra copy of your proof of insurance when you visit the California DMV as they may keep a copy.

 New residents of California are required to smog check their vehicles.
-Some areas require a recheck every two years while other vehicles are exempt.
+Some areas require a recheck every 2 years while other vehicles are exempt.

 Could your vehicle be exempt?
 The following vehicles do not require a smog check:

 - Gasoline powered, 1975 model or older

 - Diesel powered, 1997 model and older or with a Gross Vehicle Weight Rating (GVWR) of more than 14,000 pounds

 - Natural gas powered with a GVWR rating of more than 14,000 pounds

 It is important to register your vehicle within 20 days of establishing residency in California.
 If you do not register your operational vehicle with 20 days you could face penalties.